 Today, evening primrose is still used for food, with the leaves and flowers being added to salads and the root being eaten as a vegetable.

 The oil from the leaves and seeds is used in creams and salves used to relieve the itching and redness of skin conditions, such as eczema.
-It is also used to help with a wound and burn healing.
+It is also used to help with a wound and burn to heal.

 The oil, extracted from the seeds, contains the essential fatty acids (EFA) gamma-linolenic acid (GLA) and linoleic acid, which are Omega-6 fatty acids.
 These EFAs have been found to improve cardiovascular health, improve utilization of insulin and regulating of moods.